 Difficult to remove wrinkles

 We purchased the Italic Slumber Percale Cotton Sheet Set so our writer could put it to the test.
-Keep reading for our full product review.
+As of October 2021, this exact sheet set has been discontinued, but you can still shop their similar Crisp Percale Stripe Sheet Set.
+With that in mind, keep reading for our full product review.

 I used these sheets on and off for four weeks.
 They went through two to four washes a week during that time.